What is Pars fracture?

 Patients with pars interarticularis fracture presented with acute or insidious onset of lower back pain that is aggravated by continued lumbar loading.
-Stiffness of lower back, it feels like a muscle strain.
+The stiffness of the lower back feels like a muscle strain.

-Firstly, have rest for 2-4 weeks, and use TLSO bracing,
+Firstly, rest for 2-4 weeks, and use TLSO bracing,

-Then, precautions to be taken to not doing active or passive lumbar extension,
+Then, precautions to be taken to not do an active or passive lumbar extension,